 The Farpoint Day is exactly what you’d expect from a compact daypack with a single main compartment, top-stash and two netted pockets designed for water bottles.
 The pack offers a pair of decent shoulder straps and an additional sternum strap, keeping everything nice and tight.
 A small grab handle is useful for throwing the pack into overhead lockers or hanging up your valuables in a capsule hotel.

 The party piece of the Farpoint 70 is that Farpoint Day can be quickly and easily joined with a combination of a perimeter zip and a pair of compression straps, functioning in a ‘piggy-back’ fashion.
 Alternatively, the daypack can clip onto the harness of the main pack, keeping any valuables stashed in the Farpoint Day on the front in a ‘kangaroo’ style.

 This makes it easy to carry large amounts of weight in both bags with a single pair of shoulder straps whether trekking up a mountain, hiking to the hostel or just heading through the airport.

 Inside the backpack

 It’s what’s inside that counts and when you’ve got a whole 70 litres to play with, that translates to a fair old chunk of stuff.

 The main cargo pack is split into two sections, the larger of the two is designed with compression straps to maximise the space on offer.
+There’s plenty of space for sleeping bags, clothes and other travel essentials.
 The smaller section features a zip-secured mesh pocket, ideal for separating dirty laundry.
 Additionally, a small ID section can be found inside the harness store, although we always recommend additional tags if possible.